 Photos from this trip can be found here.

-NOTE: Red Mountain in Salmon La Sac, not in Commonwealth Basin.
+NOTE: Red Mountain in Salmon La Sac.

 Salmon La Sac Road was still under a sheet of ice from Roslyn to the pullout before the bridge/Road 46.
 Road closure to wheeled vehicles meant the possibility of encountering snowmobiles on the two-mile road walk.
 About a mile in we met two overnight campers on their way out from Cooper Lake.
 At mile two we turned onto a spur road leading to what normally would be the gravel pit now covered in snow at 2,800′.
 From there we headed into the forest.